 These are questions we hear just about every day around here – and we thought it was high time we gave you a new resource to help you answer questions like these!
-But this isn’t just any regular blog article – no, today, we’re bringing you another awesome PRINTABLE chart!.
-A few months ago, we brought you a printable baby/toddler bedtime by age chart, and your response was overwhelming – that’s now one of the most popular articles on our site!
+But this isn’t just any regular blog article – no, today, we’re bringing you another awesome chart!.
+A few months ago, we brought you a baby/toddler bedtime by age chart, and your response was overwhelming – that’s now one of the most popular articles on our site!

 So, since it’s clear you love reference charts (and we don’t blame you!), how about another one?
 This time, we’re taking a look at night feedings by age.
 What’s standard at each age?
 How does “standard” vary based on whether you breastfeed or bottle feed?
 Is your baby feeding too much for her age, or are her night feedings in line with what healthcare providers consider normal?
 Read on and find out so you can decide when night weaning may be appropriate!

-Baby Night Feedings By Age – PRINTABLE Chart
+Baby Night Feedings By Age – REFERENCE Chart

 The content of today’s chart was created by Miriam Chickering, who is a mom of 6, an experienced sleep and lactation consultant and a labor and delivery nurse with years of experience.
 So to say she knows a thing or two about baby feeding would be an understatement!
 Let’s take a look at what she advises are standard baby night feedings, broken down by age.